Eumaeus/cite_lsj_cex/README.md

 ## Corrections

-Please submit corrections as issues in GitHub or (idally) in the form of pull-requests.
+Please submit corrections as issues in GitHub or (ideally) in the form of pull-requests.